neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_39.png)

-The generated file will be as shown, in the following figure:
+The generated file will be as shown in the following figure:

 ![image](/zh-cn/node/assets/y.png)